AiueoABC/To_Understand_Joystick_Control/README.md

 To know how it works, please check `example.py`.
 (Your python need to have PySimpleGUI library to do this.)
 ### If you want to try without Python,
-Check the Packages on right side, I made .exe file for Windows.
+Check the `Release` on right side, I made .exe file for Windows.

 ## Original JoyStick codes
 Please refer to https://github.com/AiueoABC/GUI_JoyStick